The ketogenic diet is not recommended for cancer patients (not even those recovering); it burdens the liver and kidneys and weakens the immune system.

 Some foods in the ketogenic diet contain trans fats, which create high body toxicity.

-Reducing the variety of consumed foods does not let the body get all the nutrients it needs.
-(Antioxidants, minerals, enzymes, electrolytes.)
+Reducing the variety of foods consumed does not allow the body to get all the nutrients it needs (Antioxidants, minerals, enzymes, and electrolytes).

-The ketogenic diet mimics starvation, initially achieving a significant weight loss, subsequently inhibited.
+The ketogenic diet mimics starvation, initially achieving a significant weight loss, but subsequently inhibits it.

 Link: Why do many weight loss diets fail in the long run?